brakmic/BackbonePlayground/README.md

 # Backbone Playground

 This app is a testing environment for Backbone-based WebApps.
-It reuses some modules from the AmpersandJS framework (getconfig, moonboots etc.)
+It reuses some modules from the AmpersandJS framework (getconfig, moonboots, templatizer etc.)

 To run the Playground use the appropriate run-scripts.